Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/README.md

 * Ridings boundaries were based on the 2013 representation order.
 As there was no shapefile available for the current riding boundaries (based on the 2023 representation order), the shapefile for the 2013 representation order was used instead.
 An updated version of this analysis will need to be performed once that shapefile is available (Census data already accounts for the updated boundaries).

 * Data was mostly scraped from 2021 Census data (the next census year is 2026).
 The astronomical increases in migration into Canada since then (permanent and non-permanent) may render the analysis slightly outdated.

+* The data utilized analyzed the Filipino Canadian population as a whole.
+It does not specify the breakdown of that population in terms of citizenship (i.e., Canadian citizens vs. permanent residents vs. non-permanent residents).
+That is an important caveat to note because only Canadian citizens are eligible to vote in Canadian federal elections.
+Therefore, a rapid increase of the Filipino population in certain ridings may not automatically translate to an rapid increase in eligible Filipino Canadian voters, as the growth could be largely fuelled by non-permanent migration (made more likely by the rapid growth of the non-permanent resident population as a whole in Canada over the past few years).